IGNW/invoque/README.md

-# invoque
+# Invoque

-A flexible pattern for function oriented service composition / decomposition
+A pattern for function oriented service composition / decomposition